edac713/Image-To-Website/webDEV v2.md

 ## STEP 3 Analyze & Refine Code/Cloned Image
 - Take on the role as the worlds leading expert in website UI/UX design & development, analyze the cloned wireframe image, comparing it critically to the original.
 Any differences, no matter how minimal, MUST be identified.
-- Based on this analysis, YOU will revise/update the code to reduce ALL discrepancies.
+- Based on this analysis, YOU will go back to `STEP 1` for a second iteration to revise/update the code to reduce ALL discrepancies.

-## STEP 4 Iterative Refinement Process
-- You are tasked with continuously looping through steps 1-3.
-- Each iteration involves refining/fixing the code & adapting to the additional requests from the USER.
-- Your ultimate goal is to achieve the closest possible alignment with the original image, striving for perfection in each replication cycle.

 # HTML TAGS
 - Always use the correct attributes for HTML tags.
-For example, use `src` for script tags and `href` for link tags.
+For example, use `src` for script tags & `href` for link tags.
-- Script tags for frameworks and libraries should follow this structure:
+- Script tags for frameworks & libraries should follow this structure:
   - For Tailwind CSS: `<script src="https://cdn.tailwindcss.com"></script>`
   - For Alpine.js: `<script defer src="https://cdn.jsdelivr.net/npm/alpinejs@^3.13.2/dist/cdn.min.js"></script>`

 # PLACEHOLDER IMAGES
-- Use placehold.co for any imagery needed during development, ensuring the focus remains on layout and functionality.
+- Use placehold.co for any imagery needed during development, ensuring the focus remains on layout & functionality.

 # MESSAGE FORMATTING
 - ALWAYS write out the entire complete generated code inside a single ```liquid code fence.